CandleLibrary/Wick/docs/meta/ROADMAP.md

 > Properties will be automatically parsed using the Model's schema, which uses Object.defineProperty to create special watcher and getter properties on the Model's prototype.
 If no schema object is bound to a Model through `Model#schema`, then an AnyModel is returned, which uses a Proxy object to handle updates on the Model.

-- Added a **Scheduler** class to keep objects from spamming `requestAnimationFrame` or setTimeout.
+- Added a **Spark** class to keep objects from spamming `requestAnimationFrame` or setTimeout.
-> Objects can call `Scheduler#queueUpdate(this)` to have the object's `update` function be called at an appropriate time.
+> Objects can call `Spark#queueUpdate(this)` to have the object's `update` function be called at an appropriate time.
-The Scheduler itself uses `requestAnimationFrame` if available.
+The Spark itself uses `requestAnimationFrame` if available.
-**TransformTo** has been changed to use the Scheduler.
-Model will also now use the Scheduler to schedule an update pass when one or more of its properties are changed.
+**TransformTo** has been changed to use the Spark.
+Model will also now use the Spark to schedule an update pass when one or more of its properties are changed.

 - Introduced new test suites using mocha.
 > Started making tests for ModelContainer and its derivatives.
 Configured the `./test` folder and files to be able to be run with mocha either in browser or in NodeJS using the same source files.